Manuel-M-M/MetropolixServer/README.md

 ## How to build the pillars...

-[Composer](https://getcomposer.org/) as main application-level package manager in PHP, it's a mandatory use it to shape your project adding dendencies as needed.
+[Composer](https://getcomposer.org/) as main application-level package manager in PHP, it's a mandatory use it to shape your project adding dependencies as needed.
 All available bundles may be found at [packagist.org](https://packagist.org/) from getting started to New contributions.

 #### How to use it [here](https://getcomposer.org/doc/01-basic-usage.md)